deepjavalibrary/djl/docs/development/inference_performance_optimization.md

 #### Graph Executor Optimization

-PyTorch graph executor optimizer (JIT tensorexpr fuser) is enabled by default.
+The PyTorch graph executor optimizer (JIT tensorexpr fuser) is enabled by default.
 When the first a few inferences is made on a **new batch size**, torchscript generates an optimized execution graph for the model.